• Skip to primary navigation

 gaji 2Bbokkeum 2B2 e1534993966733 - Gaji Bokkeum (Spicy Stir-fried Eggplants)

-• Add the peppers and seasoning ingredients.
+• Add the peppers and the seasoning sauce.

 gaji 2Bbokkeum 2B3 e1534994650418 - Gaji Bokkeum (Spicy Stir-fried Eggplants)